puttagopi181/Experian-Project/README.md

 2. Start the application.
 3. You will be able to see the example response and scehma for the response in swagger.
 4. Pass the respective parameter and make a call to the API.
-5. Request should be like this, https://localhost:7049/api/getchange?paidAmount=2022&productPrice=10.5
+5. Request should be like this, https://localhost:7049/api/getchange?paidAmount=2022&productPrice=10.5 (the localhost will be your local)
 6. To run test cases, Click on Test Menu -> Run All Tests.